History of Bates College: 2007-2012: financial crisis and endowment instability

-During the 2007-08 financial crisis and subsequent recession, Hansen released the meeting notes from the October 2008 Board of Trustees meeting.
+During the 2008 financial crisis and the Great Recession, Hansen released the meeting notes from the October 2008 Board of Trustees meeting.
 The notes were anticipated by the students as many feared for the economic stability of the college's endowment (i.e. financial aid).
 In the note, Hansen outlined the current economic climate as being in a period of "declining markets, higher costs of borrowing, the potential impact on giving (i.e. fundraising, endowment spending, etc).
 Hansen mentioned that the college would have to restructure its 10-year financial model in order accommodate its promise to cover "the demonstrated need of all admitted students."
 She later commented, "I recognize that these are times of stress and concern for all, but I want you to know that the Trustees and I have every confidence in the strength and perseverance of this institution and the entire Bates community."

 In February 2008, a letter was sent to 136 U.S. colleges and universities by the chairman and ranking member of the U.S. Senate Finance Committee, Max Baucus and Charles Grassley.
 The letter proposed mandatory endowment payments and tuition caps for institutions of higher learning that held at or above $500 million in financial endowments.
 Although Bates, at the time held only $275 million, many students began to refinance loan packages prompting a memo to be issued by the college.
 Bates noted that although increased financial regulation is surely in the future for Bates, the college will not dismiss loans from its financial aid packages.
-Bates released a memo outlining fiscal year losses due to the 2007-08 financial crisis and subsequent recession, noting a 31% market value loss.
+Bates released a memo outlining fiscal year losses due to the 2008 financial crisis and the Great Recession, noting a 31% market value loss.
 She lowered faculty increases but kept them positive during 2009–10.
 She announced that there will be no salary or hiring freezes, no layoffs, and that the college "would cover 100% of the increase in health care premiums for families."
 At the start of February 2011, Hansen renovated Roger Williams Hall and Hedge Hall as a part of "Campus Facilities Master Plan".
 She released a facilities report later on in the month outlining a "distributed campus plan" by extending the walkways into the city of Lewiston.
 Hansen announced in the academic year 2011 that she would step down as president.
 Lane Hall appointed Nancy J. Cable as interim president, to serve through June 30, 2012, while Lane conducted a national search for its eighth president.